Skip to main content

 Advisory Board

-The School of Computing Advisory Board (CISAB) is composed of the school's director and leading computing experts in West Michigan.
-The board meets twice each year and advises the school on curriculum development and continuing education.
-It serves as an important interface between the school and the computing community.
+The College of Computing Advisory Board (CISAB) is composed of the college's dean and leading computing experts nationwide.
+The board meets twice each year and advises the college on curriculum development and continuing education.
+It serves as an important interface between the college and the computing community.

 Program Requirements